tower120/rc_event_queue/doc/principle-of-operation.md

 With `feature="double_buffering"` enabled, the biggest freed chunk will be stored for further reuse.

 ## Tracking readers.
-Out-of-order chunks disposable.
+Out-of-order chunks dispose.

 ![](images/tracked_chunks.png)